Frequently Asked Questions

 In contrast, dehydration involves applying heat and steady airflow to evaporate the water.
 The food shrinks and can become hard and tough, and can be chewy after rehydration.
 Rehydration also takes much longer (10-30 mins), and the heat used in the process creates a greater loss of nutrients.

 Freeze-drying is a longer process and takes more time to dry.
 But good things take time, and we’re putting in the extra effort to bring you a premium product.

 If you’ve tried dehydrated meals before and weren’t a fan, you’re going to want to give our freeze-dried Feasts a try.
 We eat these even when we’re not in the backcountry because they’re that good, and super convenient.

 I’m not doing keto, can I still eat these?

 Absolutely!
 Our meals are for everyone.
 Instead of using rice, pasta and potatoes, we pack our meals with just the good stuff: meat, vegetables, and cheese.
 These ingredients cost us more, but give you a much better bang for your buck.
 Plus, protein digests slower than carbs, giving you more consistent energy for longer.
 You really can’t go wrong.

 Tons of carb-lovers enjoy Flat Out Feasts.
 We’re just making great food with great ingredients, for great adventures.

 Why are your meals one serving, when most other brands are two servings per pouch?

 Each of our meal pouches are 1 REAL serving.
-We don’t pretend it has 2 servings like other meals on the market because we all know they really don’t, and most people eat the whole thing as 1 serving.
+We don’t pretend it has 2 servings like other meals on the market because quite often they really don’t have enough for two hungry people, and most people eat the whole thing as 1 serving.
 So we don’t mess around - our Feasts are 1 proper serving, and are satisfyingly filling.

 Do you use preservatives in your meals?